google/starlark-go/doc/spec.md

 distinguish it from the parenthesized expression `(1)`.
 1-tuples are seldom used.

-Skylark, unlike Python, does not permit a trailing comma to appear in an unparenthesized tuple expression:
+Starlark, unlike Python, does not permit a trailing comma to appear in an unparenthesized tuple expression:

 ```python